oroinc/documentation/backend/setup/upgrade-to-new-version.rst

    .. note::

-       If you have any customization or third party extensions installed, make sure that:
+       If you have any customization or third-party extensions installed, make sure that:
-           - your changes to ``src/AppKernel.php`` file are merged to the new file.
+           - your changes to the ``src/AppKernel.php`` file are merged to the new file.
-           - your changes to ``src/`` folder are merged and it contains the custom files.
+           - your changes to the ``src/`` folder are merged, and it contains the custom files.
-           - your changes to ``composer.json`` file are merged to the new file.
+           - your changes to the ``composer.json`` file are merged into the new file.
-           - your changes to ``packages.json`` file are merged to the new file.
+           - your changes to the ``packages.json`` file are merged to the new file.
-           - your changes to configuration files in ``config/`` folder are merged to the new files.
+           - your changes to configuration files in the ``config/`` folder are merged to the new files.

    .. code-block:: none

        git pull
        git checkout <VERSION TO UPGRADE>

-7. Upgrade the composer dependency and set up the right owner to the retrieved files.
+7. Upgrade the composer dependency and set up the right owner for the retrieved files.

    .. code-block:: none